Insights

 3. Your team is small but your workload isn’t

-AI makes the biggest difference for lean teams.
-When you don’t have the budget to hire another coordinator or admin, a well-scoped automation can absorb 5–10 hours per week of low-skill work and give your team that time back for higher-value tasks.
+Automation makes the biggest difference for lean teams.
+When you do not have the budget to hire another coordinator or admin, a well-scoped workflow can absorb 5-10 hours per week of repetitive work and give your team that time back for higher-value tasks.

 4. You already know where the bottlenecks are

-If you can point to the step in your workflow where things slow down or fall through the cracks, you’re ahead of most businesses.
-That clarity is what makes a first AI build successful — you don’t need to guess, you just need to build.
+If you can point to the step in your workflow where things slow down or fall through the cracks, you are ahead of most businesses.
+That clarity is what makes a first build successful.
+You do not need to guess, you just need to build the right thing.

 5. You’re willing to start small

-The businesses that get the most out of AI don’t try to automate everything at once.
+The businesses that get the most out of automation do not try to automate everything at once.
 They pick one workflow, measure the result, and expand from there.
-If that sounds like your mindset, you’re ready.
+If that sounds like your mindset, you are ready.

 Signs you’re not ready yet